Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description provides explicit usage guidance: 'Use when the user asks what's new today? or any new road bikes this week? rather than for a specific filter.'
-This tells the agent when to use this tool and when to consider alternatives (sibling tools like search).
+Explicit usage guidance is provided: 'Use when the user asks "what's new today?" or "any new road bikes this week?" rather than for a specific filter.'
+This tells the agent when to invoke this tool versus alternatives like search or get_listing_detail.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.